 Karl and Berta Fazer had four children.
 It was a shared task for the entire family to come up with names for their confectionery, and a new product and new product name would always be celebrated together.

 Karl Fazer's son Sven started to work at the factory at the age of 17.
 In addition to skills, also values were passed on to the new generation.
 Sven recalled his father's speech to him at his coming of age: ‘There are many young men, sons of rich fathers, who only engage in amusement and forget about commitment to hard work.
 It is my hope that you will eagerly continue this work which offers many opportunities.’
 In 1939, Sven Fazer became the managing director who made Fazer a truly big industrial food company.

 Karl Fazer was very fond of the nature, of hunting and fishing.
-He had his own pheasant farm at the outskirts of Helsinki in the beginning of the 20th century, and in 1912 he rented the hunting rights of the Jokioinen estate and set up a pheasant farm there.
-Over the years, he became a conservationist and expert in birds, and he established at his own cost protection areas for birds in the Ahvenanmaa archipelago and in the precincts of the Touvila estate (Taubila in Swedish) he had purchased in Pyhäjärvi which is located in the Vyborg province in Karelia.
-Fazer was a shooter of Olympic class and he was successful in both domestic and European competitions.
+He had his own pheasant farm at the outskirts of Helsinki in the beginning of the 20th century and in 1912 he rented the hunting rights of the Jokioinen estate and set up a pheasant farm there.
+Over the years, he became a conservationist and an expert in birds.
+At his own cost he established protection areas for birds in the Ahvenanmaa archipelago and in the precincts of the Touvila estate (Taubila in Swedish) that he had purchased in Pyhäjärvi, located in the Vyborg province in Karelia.
+Fazer was also a shooter of Olympic class and he was successful in both domestic and European competitions.

-Karl Fazer, commercial counsellor since 1926, passed away in the autumn of 1932.
-He was 66 years old.
-To this day, Fazer is a family company - family members in the fourth generation work in the company.
+Karl Fazer, commercial counsellor since 1926, passed away in the autumn of 1932 at the age of 66.
+To this day Fazer is still a family company with generations of family members working there to this day.